tankbottoms/juicebox-legal-template/src/docs/legal-templates/law-and-you.md

 ---
-title: Legal Overview
+title: Juicebox Ecosystem
-sidebar_position: 2
+sidebar_position: 3
 ---

-## The Project Owner, Contributor, the Beneficiary
+### The Project Owner, Contributor, the Beneficiary

 :::tip
 NONE OF THE INFORMATION, SERVICES OR MATERIALS OFFERED ON OUR SITE CONSTITUTE, AND ARE NOT INTENDED TO CONSTITUTE, LEGAL, FINANCIAL, TAX, INVESTMENT OR OTHER ADVICE, AND YOU SHOULD NOT ACT OR REFRAIN FROM ACTING BASED ON ANY INFORMATION, SERVICES OR MATERIALS PROVIDED ON THIS SITE.
 ALL CONTENT ON OUR SITE IS INFORMATION OF A GENERAL NATURE AND DOES NOT ADDRESS THE UNIQUE CIRCUMSTANCES OF ANY PARTICULAR USER.
 YOU ARE STRONGLY URGED TO CONSULT WITH YOUR OWN LEGAL, FINANCIAL, TAX, INVESTMENT AND OTHER ADVISORS AS TO ALL LEGAL, FINANCIAL, TAX AND INVESTMENT-RELATED QUESTIONS YOU HAVE.